MusaabTaha/EduScope/README.md

 - labeling and warnings
 - abnormal-operation verification

-### Important status statement
+### Current limitation

-The current development-board prototype is **not certified measurement equipment** and must not be connected to mains, CAT II, CAT III, CAT IV, or hazardous-energy circuits
+The development-board prototype is **not certified measurement equipment** and must not be connected to mains, CAT II, CAT III, CAT IV, or hazardous-energy circuits

 The intended Rev-A baseline is **CAT I / SELV only**.
-Compliance must be demonstrated through completed hardware design, risk analysis, documented tests, and the applicable conformity process.
-The repository does not claim certification
+Compliance can only be claimed after the hardware design, risk analysis, tests, documentation, and applicable conformity process are completed

 ### Later-phase standards work